anthonykasza/crypto-terms/README.md

 ### Wallets
 Metamask - a self-custodial software cryptocurrency wallet used to interact with the Ethereum blockchain.
 A browser extension and mobile app.
 Some concerns have been raised by researchers at Brave about using a browser plugin as a wallet as it facilitates wallet address tracking across browsing.
-Concensys is the company which makes Metamask. https://metamask.io/
+Concensys is the company which makes Metamask.
+It feels really werid to trust a browser extension with money. https://metamask.io/

 Phantom -  a self-custodial software wallet, audited by Kudelski Security, for Solana.